Managing And Controlling Your Asthma

 Many people with asthma believe that their asthma is controlled but in fact, surveys have shown that most people accept levels of asthma control that fall far short of the standards described in the Canadian Consensus Asthma Guidelines.
 In order to control your asthma it is very important that you actually understand what good asthma control means.

-- Do not have any breathing difficulties, cough or wheeze most days
+- You don’t have any breathing difficulties, cough or wheeze most days

-- Sleep through the night without wakening with cough, wheeze or chest tightness
+- You sleep through the night without awakening due to asthma symptoms like cough, wheeze, or chest tightness

-- Do not miss work or school because of asthma
+- You don’t miss any work or school due to asthma

-- Do not need your reliever inhaler 4 or more times a week (except for use with exercise)
+- You do not need to use your reliever (rescue) inhaler more than 3 times per week (except for exercise)

 If your asthma is poorly controlled, it might be because you are: